GRamasike/-Mini-Project-One-Property24-/README.md

-# -Mini-Project-One-Property24-

-# PROPERTY24 SQL MINI PROJECT – TASK OVERVIEW
+# PROPERTY24 SQL Mini Project – Task Overview

 Project Background
 You have been provided with a large property dataset representing residential properties across all nine provinces of South Africa.